MarcusThum/Raspberry-Pi-Computer-Vision/README.md

 > Extension Explanation: .STL Files are 3d Printable Files that can be sliced and printed by a 3d Printer.
 They are exported from a CAD Application.

 **NOTE: My 3d Models has Low Tolerance for Assembly.
 It won't fit so easily.
 You Might Want to Design Your own Files.
 Use a CAD Application.
-CAD Stands for Computer Aided Designs.**
+CAD Stands for Computer Aided Design.**

 # Technical Document